cncf/kubernetes-community-days/content/organizing.md

 * Promote event content and speakers
 * Run social promotions, email promotions, blogs and ads
 * Highlight event diversity
-* Setting up an online presence
-* CNCF will host the site
-* Manage site content via GitHub and HugoPlaces to announce in the community
+* Manage site content via this website

 Promotion

-* Who can help spread the word the event is scheduled?
+* Who can help spread the word that the event is scheduled?
- * Cloud providers
+ * CNCF via Twitter
  * Local tech companies and consultants?
  * Local tech publications (if your community has one)
  * Local tech incubators and VCs